lzrvch/spikebench/README.md

 ## Disclaimer: dataset sources

   - fcx-1 dataset is taken from the [CRCNS database](http://crcns.org/data-sets/fcx/fcx-1/about-fcx-1).
-The processed CRNCS fcx-1 data from the example can be downloaded [via this link](https://drive.google.com/open?id=1fQKpYPHmenob692YZaG1P7YKWCYaTw19) (filesize is approximately 26 Mb).
+The processed CRNCS fcx-1 data from the example can be downloaded [via this link](https://drive.google.com/open?id=1fQKpYPHmenob692YZaG1P7YKWCYaTw19) (file size is approximately 26 Mb).
   - example of retinal ganglion cell activity classification is based on [the published dataset](https://figshare.com/articles/Multi-electrode_retinal_ganglion_cell_population_spiking_data/10290569)
   - the interneuron subtype classification example is based on data fetched from the [Allen Cell Types dataset](https://celltypes.brain-map.org/).